mangel0111/movies-app/log.md

     triggered another warning, so in the end decided to leave it since it was shown in an example in the react docs so it should not be that bad

-- I just finished the sell component and im now im not sure not having used redux was a clever option, this component has many state values and has to read the studios from the App component.
-Will definitely improve this at least using the context

-- Im also not very confortable with how the Alert component turned out.
+- I just finished the sell component and im not happy with how things went and at this point I have done almost nothing to the backend so I will move there and see if I have some time to improve this in the future Notes for improvement: definitely use the context, so you dont have to drill props to re-fetch the movies nor drill the studios list Could also work for improving the Alert component, there is no need to have one alert for each movie